 At this point, I’m trying to play a fish and yell for Dad.
 I thought the other people moved quickly but dad ran towards me not worried about his rod or anything he wanted this fish landed!
 Unfortunately, it threw the hook and we lost it but instead of feeling disappointed, we just looked at each other and laughed at everyone else.
 This was during the Rakaia salmon fishing competition and with the trout I had landed, I won the top junior trout award!
 Memories of fishing with my dad will always be everything to me.
 It’s easy to say I’m filling his boots!

 Do you have a favorite wild game recipe?

 I can’t say I have just one.
 I almost have a recipe book full of recipes I’ve created or played around with other recipes and changed them up to create new ones myself.

 Do you have a “dream” hunting or fishing excursion?

 I have a dream hunt and a dream fish!
-My dream hunt is eventually be able to come over to the states and be able to chase a black bear and mountain lion!
-Of course once I’m over if I get the opportunity to chase other species, I definitely will!
+My dream hunt is eventually to be able to come over to the States and be able to chase a black bear and mountain lion!
+Of course, once I’m over if I get the opportunity to chase other species, I definitely will!
 My dream fishing experience is chasing king salmon with my dad in Alaska!
-Ever since I was young, dad has been going over every second year, but unfortunately he could not go this year due to Covid-19, so fingers crossed I can join him in two years!

 What would you say to other women who haven’t tried hunting, fishing, or spending time outdoors?